In Dubuque, state workforce leaders tout programs to employers, educators

-State workforce leaders gathered with more than 50 employers, educators and others this morning in Dubuque to present growth in the Future Ready Iowa initiative.
+State workforce leaders gathered with more than 50 employers, educators and others Monday morning in Dubuque to present growth in the Future Ready Iowa initiative.

 With Future Ready Iowa, the state aims to bolster its workforce pipeline by readying people with the education or training needed for today’s jobs.

-"That's our goal," Iowa Workforce Development Director Beth Townsend told the crowd at the Future Ready Iowa summit at Diamond Jo Casino.
-“We want to make sure we get people moving forward as quickly as possible.”
+“We want to make sure we get people moving forward as quickly as possible,” Iowa Workforce Development Director Beth Townsend told the crowd at the Future Ready Iowa summit at Diamond Jo Casino.

 To that end, Townsend lauded the initiative’s registered apprenticeship program for high school students to prepare for trades before graduating.